AI Assistant

 OpenAI-compatible OpenAI and any API that follows the OpenAI chat-completions format (Azure OpenAI, Groq, etc.).
 Requires an API key.
 Default model: gpt-4o-mini.

 OpenRouter Access hundreds of models through a single endpoint at openrouter.ai.
 Free models are available without payment.
-Default model: google/gemma-3-27b-it. → Setup guide
+Default model: google/gemma-3-27b-it. → Example Setup

 Ollama Run models locally on your own machine — no API key required and no data leaves your system.
 Requires a running Ollama instance.
 Default model: llama3.2.